microsoft/rushstack.io-website/docs/api/rig-package.rigconfig.rigprofile.md

 ## Remarks

-The name must consist of lowercase alphanumeric words separated by hyphens, for example `"sample-profile"`<!-- -->.
-If the `rig.json` file exists, but the `"rigProfile"` is not specified, then the profile name will be `"default"`<!-- -->.
+The name must consist of lowercase alphanumeric words separated by hyphens, for example `"sample-profile"`.
+If the `rig.json` file exists, but the `"rigProfile"` is not specified, then the profile name will be `"default"`.

 Example: `example-profile`